 I love this recipe.
 Not only is this dish beautiful to look at, it is delicious and healthy, as well.
 This dish is perfect for summer because it’s not too heavy and it is bursting with fresh flavors, but it is also good anytime of the year.
 Frozen corn works perfectly well when fresh is not available.
-I like to use the corn spaghetti (which I get at the health food store) instead of regular spaghetti.
-Sometimes I usually make a few changes to the recipe based on what ingredients I have on hand.
-I crumbled a little goat cheese (instead of feta or queso fresco) over the top right before serving.
+I like to use the corn spaghetti (which I get at the health food store) instead of regular spaghetti for a gluten-free option.

 Summer Spaghetti with Corn and Tomatoes